Fantastic4Project3308/PetRescue/WebsiteDesign/MockUp/PAGE_TESTING.md

 * Picture for logo

 ### Link destination for the page
-* Company logo and banner
+* Company logo and banner:
 When a user clicks on this banner on any page, it will link back to the homepage.

-* Adopt now button
+* Adopt now button:
-When a user clicks on the adopt now button, the user will be directed to an adoption form page where the user will need to fill out the application.
+When a user clicks on the adopt now button, the user will be directed to an adoption form page where the user can fill out the application.

 ### List of tests for verifying the rendering of the page
-* Company logo and banner
+* Company logo and banner:
 Clicking on the logo should return the user to the home page.

-* Adopt now button
+* Adopt now button:
 Clicking on the adopt now button will take the user to a pdf adoption form.

 _______________________________________________________________________